How Long Do Water Filters Last?

 These filters use a gravity filtration system to filter out 99% of contaminants while leaving beneficial minerals.

-The best way to measure how long a filter should last should then be determined by how much water is filtered through them and not in terms of months.
+The best way to measure how long they should last should then be determined by how much is filtered through them and not in terms of months.

-For whole house water filters, they will typically last at the longest about 12 months, or 10,000 gallons.
+For whole house options, they will typically last at the longest about 12 months, or 10,000 gallons.

 The cost to replace the cartridges is relatively inexpensive, around $50 on average for a multipack.